SolidRun/ti_am64x_build/README.md

 ## Booting from eMMC

-The following commands can be used to download tiboot3.bin, tispl.bin and u-boot.img from an SD card and write them to the eMMC boot0 partition at respective addresses.
+The following commands can be used to download tiboot3.bin, tispl.bin and u-boot.img from a bootable SD card to the eMMC boot0 partition at appropriate offset:

 ```
     # select eMMC